 MARTIN: Rob Wildeboer, I'm going to start with you.
 Can you tell us a little bit more about Senator Kirk's plan?
 How it's different from the approach that city leaders are currently taking to gangs.

-WILDEBOER: Yeah, the police chief here talks a lot about some of those same things.
-Says we here in Chicago are doing stop and frisk, he points to you know, the eight, ten thousand guns we pull off the street every year and says, you don't think people are just coming up to us and giving those to us do you?
+WILDEBOER: Yeah, the police chief here talks a lot about some of those same things, says we here in Chicago are doing stop-and-frisks; he points to, you know, the eight, ten thousand guns we pull off the street every year and says, you don't think people are just coming up to us and giving those to us, do you?
 No, it's 'cause we're stopping them.
 So he would say they do practice a stop-and-frisk type thing here.
-And of course there are differences between Chicago and New York, but I think if you're looking to bring down homicides in the major city in America, you cannot ignore the example that New York - the path they've taken.
-I mean if any politician in 1990 had said, hey I'm going to reduce murders in this town by 80 percent - I mean they would have been considered crazy right?
+And of course there are differences between Chicago and New York, but I think if you're looking to bring down homicides in a major city in America, you cannot ignore the example that New York - the path they've taken.
+I mean if any politician in 1990 had said, hey I'm going to reduce murders in this town by 80 percent - I mean, they would have been considered crazy, right?
 And that's exactly what happened.
 So you have to look at that example.

 SAFER: Yes, the process that we used is to utilize a remarkable federal law that appears to be written perfectly for the Chicago gang situation.
 It's called the Continuing Criminal Enterprise Law.
 And what that says is that you can prosecute in federal court the leaders, organizers, supervisors of a narcotics organization.
 And put them in jail for a very, very long time.
 You do not have to prove that they were involved in that specific narcotics transaction, but rather that they played a supervisory role.
 And that is the way you want to go.
 That's the way we went.
 I think we should not get distracted by a literal interpretation of what Senator Kirk said.
 Nobody would really advocate scooping up 1,800 people and putting them in jail.
 It's hyperbole.
 It's a way to get the dialogue started and we ought to have that dialogue.